statsd/statsd/docs/admin_interface.md

 The stats output currently will give you:

-* uptime: the number of seconds elapsed since statsd started
+* uptime: the number of seconds elapsed since StatsD started
-* messages.last_msg_seen: the number of elapsed seconds since statsd received a message
+* messages.last_msg_seen: the number of elapsed seconds since StatsD received a message
 * messages.bad_lines_seen: the number of bad lines seen since startup

 You can use the del commands to delete an individual metric like this :